 At his peak, the New York Times estimated that Gardner novels were selling at a pace of 2,000 an hour, round the clock, 365 days a year.

 For two decades Gardner made a name for himself defending the underdog.
-All the while, his writing was taking more and more time.
+All the while, his writing took more and more time.
 But he was hardly an overnight success as an author.
 His early effort, Nellie’s Naughty Nighty, was pure titillating pulp, written for one of the short-story magazines popular in that era.

 His mother, Gardner said, was disgusted and declined to read his work.
 Though Gardner loved the California desert more than any place, he was always fond of his Massachusetts childhood.
 He would recall for interviewers that his mother, Grace (Waugh) Gardner, had roots that went back to the Mayflower.
 And his own talent for writing first started developing as a youngster in New England.